awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 You can add one or more tags to an Auto Scaling group when you create it\.
 You can also add, list, edit, or delete tags for existing Auto Scaling groups\.

 You can also control which IAM users and groups in your account have permission to create, edit, or delete tags\.
-For more information, see [Controlling Access to Your Amazon EC2 Auto Scaling Resources](control-access-using-iam.md)\.
+For more information, see [Example: Control Access Using Tags](security_iam_id-based-policy-examples.md#policy-example-tags)\.
 Keep in mind, however, that a policy that restricts your users from performing a tagging operation on an Auto Scaling group does not prevent them from manually changing the tags on the instances after they have launched\.
-For information about IAM policies for Amazon EC2, see [Controlling Access to Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about IAM policies for tagging \(or untagging\) Amazon EC2 resources, see [Example: Tagging Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-taggingresources) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Important**
 You can also add tags to instances by specifying the tags in your launch template\.
 However, use caution and ensure that you do not use duplicate keys for instance tags\.
 If you do so, Amazon EC2 Auto Scaling overrides the tag value from your launch template with the value for the same key specified by the Auto Scaling group\.
 For information about specifying tags in a launch template, see [Creating a Launch Template for an Auto Scaling Group](create-launch-template.md)\.
 By specifying the tags in a launch template, you can also add tags to Amazon EBS volumes on creation\.